-Outrage over journalists and activists jailed, laws limit online expression, an LGBTQI win and more - IFEX
+Outrage over jailed journalists and activists, two big wins for LGBTQI+, and more - IFEX

 Privacy, anyone?
 India’s Aadhaar ruled constitutional

 In a 1,448 page judgment, India's Supreme Court has ruled that the controversial identification system Aadhaar (with over 1 billion people enrolled as of 2016) is constitutional.
-The decision is not exactly what groups like Privacy International (PI)wanted to receive from the court, but the organisation has identified some opportunities in the ruling:
+The decision is not exactly what groups like Privacy International (PI) wanted to receive from the court, but the organisation has identified some opportunities in the ruling:

 “The court has demanded that the government introduce a 'strong data protection law' as soon as possible.
 It also requires that Aadhaar not be required for some services, including for people applying to get a SIM card for their mobile phone, for opening a bank account, for government grants, and schools.
 The court also seems to state that use by the private sector must be limited.”